What is Neovascular Glaucoma?

-- Tube shunt surgery, which implants a glaucoma drainage device to divert fluid into a reservoir and away from the eye
+- Tube shunt surgery.
+Implants a glaucoma drainage device to divert fluid into a reservoir and away from the eye

-- Trabeculectomy, which creates a bleb (reservoir) to capture fluid and decrease IOP
+- Trabeculectomy.
+Creates a bleb (reservoir) to capture fluid and decrease IOP

 Early glaucoma typically doesn't have many symptoms.
-But warning signs of neovascular glaucoma include redness, pain, and vision loss.
+However, warning signs of neovascular glaucoma include redness, pain, and vision loss.

 Neovascular glaucoma is diagnosed during a comprehensive eye exam.
 If you have diabetes or are at risk of vascular disease, getting an annual eye exam and glaucoma screening is essential.